code-free89/TaxiApp/README.md

 * Customers should not be able to view jobs
 * Add Last names to profile references in job customer / driver dropdown
 * Make status editable from jobs index view / individual job view
+* Change tab order in profile edit, should do names before address bits
+* Don't include /public/uploads in git (!)
+* Is there a way to navigate from job -> customer so we don't need .find in the jobs index page?
+* Increase size of fa icons

 Done
 * Is user reference correct in the profiles_controller?